rdarbha/cldemo-netq-vxlan/README.md

     ansible-playbook -s configure.yml

 Once successfully run, you can type 'netq' to see the status of the various nodes.
 You can also type 'netq' by logging into any of the spine/leaf nodes.
-Typing 'netq <TAB>' will show you options to try out.
+Hitting TAB after typing 'netq' will show you commands available along with help text.
 Some useful examples to get you going:

     netq check bgp
     netq check vlan